mariiamamr/Arduino-Mini-Project1/README.md

 # Arduino-Mini-Project1
-Leds showing numbers and emojis using c++ and SimulIDE for the hardware implmentation
+Leds system showing numbers and emojis using c++ and SimulIDE for the hardware implmentation